pxlrbt/move-wsl/README.md

 ## Usage

 ### Bash script
-Use with git bash for Windows or similiar
+This is the recommended version.
+Use with git bash for Windows or similiar.

 #### Interactive way
 1) `./move-wsl`